Let’s get one thing clear: your brand’s reputation matters.

 What is PR measurement?
 Here’s why it matters

-Public relations is all about establishing and protecting a brand’s reputation and building relationships with the public.
-This is entirely different from an ad campaign that’s run on Facebook for a set time with clear parameters.
+Public relations is about establishing and protecting a brand’s reputation and building relationships with the public.
+This is entirely different from an ad campaign run on Facebook for a set time with clear parameters.

 How to measure PR: Evaluation models

 PR measurement has always been a hotly debated topic.
-Once upon a time, AVE (Advertising Value Equivalent) was the only way to measure PR – luckily, it’s no longer the case.
-The digitization of the industry has provided PR with a whole new array of tools, including qualitative and quantitative monitoring and analysis tools.
+Once upon a time, AVE (Advertising Value Equivalent) was the only way to measure PR - luckily, it’s no longer the case.
+The digitization of the industry has provided PR with a whole new array of tools, including qualitative and quantitative monitoring and analytics tools.

 If you're interested, we prepared a full guide on "What is Advertising Value Equivalency in PR and AVE's alternatives".